 - 25. Pursuant to paragraph 24 of the General Panel Guidelines, the Panel acknowledges that metrics and citation data may serve as advisory or secondary information, and that they should not be used in any algorithmic or deterministic way for the evaluation of research quality. - 26.
-The Biology Panel will examine each output in detail during the assessment.
-The Panel may use citation data to inform its assessment of individual items.
-These data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
-The Panel is aware of the limitations of citation data, their variability within and between disciplines, that some excellent work takes time to demonstrate its full achievements and that citation frequency depends on year of publication.
+While the Physical Sciences Panel will examine each output in detail for the assessment, the Panel may informally use article-level metrics such as citation data to inform its assessment of individual items.
+However, such metrics and data will not be used in any algorithmic or deterministic way for the evaluation of research quality.
+The Panel is aware of the limitations of citation data, in particular their variability within as well as between disciplines, and the need to consider that some excellent work takes time to demonstrate its full achievements.